 Which Tonle Sap Lake Tour should you take?

-Lub d Hostel in Siem Reap organise tours to the floating villages for $21 US.
+- Mechrey Floating Village Sunset Tour – Lub d Hostel in Siem Reap organise tours to the floating village of Mechrey for $21 US through their partner, Adventure Travel Co.
 There’s a minimum of 5 people, but if you’re a solo traveller, you can join on the set days that they have tours.
-This is the most ethical tour of the villages we could find from our research and they take you to the least touristy village on the tour.
+On this tour, you will be taken to Mechrey, one of the least visited floating villages and guided by a local who grew up in the area.
+Permission is asked to the chief of the village and money generated by tourism helps the local community.

 Where to stay in Siem Reap?
 Our community recommends Onederz Siem Reap.